-In ADNTRO, the first step to begin your journey through your DNA is to take a saliva sample.
+At ADNTRO, the first step to begin your journey through your DNA is to take a saliva sample.
 The shows the we send to analyze Eurofins Lab, in Denmarkto, one of the largest genotyping centers in europe.
-The laboratory analyzes the sample using the technique Global Screening Array, and offers us the data that we process in ADNTRO to be able to offeryou all the content that you will see in the demo of our website.
+The laboratory analyzes the sample using the technique Global Screening Arrayand provides us with the data that we process at ADNTRO in order to be able to provideyou all the content that you will see in the demo of our website.

 How does the laboratory analyze the saliva sample?